Thinking of choosing a tour company for gorilla trekking in Uganda or Rwanda? This is the best way to go and i always advise tourists about it.

 There are a lot of downs involved planning your own gorilla holiday.
 I will discuss this later in the article.
 If you want a reliable operator for your gorilla safari, i recommend these select gorilla trekking companies that you can book with.

 I have traveled with them before and i guarantee you will get the best service.
+Women who intend to trek gorillas when pregnant should confide in them too for great service.

 Some tourists think booking a gorilla trek through a tour operator is expensive.
 This is true and false.
 I will try to be as honest as i can and will let you know why you should choose a tour company for gorilla trekking in Uganda or Rwanda.